We’re one step closer to determining the location of the province’s first potential SMR facility.

 Water Intake Study

 We identified the best stretches of shoreline to access water.
-Access to a body of water is a key consideration for siting an SMR and is needed for our chosen technology.
+Access to a body of water is a key consideration for siting an SMR which is needed for our chosen technology.

 Regional Evaluation Process (REP)